Matrix Factorisations Arising From Well-Generated Complex Reflection Groups: Flag Manifolds

 \section{Flag Manifolds}

-A number of authors have investigated the rational homotopy types of flag manifolds, especially what can be said about classifying their self-maps, e.g \cite{MR1471062,MR894562}.
-The purpose of this section is to briefly point out that the calculations above can be interpreted in these terms.
+A number of authors have investigated the rational homotopy types of flag manifolds, especially what can be said about classifying their self-maps, e.g. \cite{MR1471062,MR894562, MR710764}.
+The purpose of this section is to briefly point out that in the Weyl case, the calculations above can be interpreted in these terms.

 Thus, let $X=G/B$ be a complete flag manifold for some semi-simple complex algebraic group $G$ and Borel subgroup $B$.
 Let $T$ be a maximal torus in $B$ of rank $n$ and set $V={\rm Lie}(T)$.
-In this situation we should place $V$ in cohomological degree $-2$, doubling the gradings from the previous sections.
+In this situation we should place $V$ in degree $2$, doubling the gradings from the previous sections.
 The associated Weyl group $W$ acts on $V$ as a duality group, so the above results apply.
-According to the famous Borel picture there is a canonical isomorphism

-Because $X$ is a formal space, the graded algebra $A$ completely determines the rational homotopy type of $X$, and this has been well exploited in the literature.
-For instance, there is an isomorphism of (shifted) Lie algebras\footnote{The homological grading on the left is the negative of the cohomological grading on the right.
-We have also totalised the internal and cohomological gradings on the right by adding them together.}

-Where $\pi_{*}(X)_\CC=\pi_{*}(X)\otimes_{\mathbb{Z}}\CC$ is the shifted (and complexified) homotopy Lie algebra.
-The first isomorphism can be found in for example in \cite{MR2132759}, the second isomorphism is a standard computation of the Andr\'{e}-Quillen cohomology of a complete intersection.
-This calculation of the rational homotopy groups of a flag manifold is presumably well-known.
+The necessary rational homotopy theory background can be found in \cite{MR1802847}.

+Each of the homotopy groups $\pi_n(X)$ is a finitely generated abelian group, so we may consider the graded vector space of complexified rational homotopy groups $\pi_{*}(X)_\CC=\pi_{*}(X)\otimes_{\mathbb{Z}}\CC$ (there's no need for us to consider the Lie algebra structure here).